The course descriptions can be found below

 Our courses will involve spending the day with us from 09.30am – 4pm (approximately) with as much tea, coffee, water as you like along with some very nice biscuits, however I must add that we also like biscuits so save some for us please.

-You should bring your own lunch and be prompt in arrival so we can start on time.
+You should bring your own lunch and be prompt in arrival so we can start on time, as there is a lot of talking involved with open discussions.

 We recently received the following testimonial for one of our courses: